Reviews of The Beasts of Electra Drive by Rohan Quine

 What really impressed me, however, is the flair for language, with some really beautiful—and beautifully chilling—passages that had me dog-earing pages along the way.”

-—Sally Bend in Bending the Bookshelf, on The Beasts of Electra Drive
+—Sally Bend, author, in Bending the Bookshelf, on The Beasts of Electra Drive

 “Quine describes [the Beasts’] release like a beautiful dance instead of a strategic infiltration. […]